 7. After the cervix has been found then the person performing the insemination should use the syringe and catheter to retrieve the semen specimen.
 If you are using frozen donor ICI sperm make sure to follow the sperm bank’s instructions for proper thawing techniques.

 8. Once you have filled the syringe and catheter with the semen then gently insert the catheter into the vaginal.
 Continue to insert the catheter until it reaches the outside of the cervix.

 9. Gently squeeze the semen filled syringe into or very close to the base of the cervix mouth.
+If you have purchased washed sperm then you can perform an IUI by inserting the catheter past the cervix and into the uterus.
 Be sure to extract the semen very slowly so it falls and pools onto the cervix.
 It is advisable to take at least 30 seconds from the time you start squeezing the syringe until the time you finish injecting the semen.
 Squeezing it quickly may cause the semen to squirt and bounce of the cervix away from the opening where your fertile mucus resides.

 10. After semen extraction then gently remove the catheter and syringe from the vaginal cavity.

 11. After the catheter and syringe have been removed then the speculum can be closed and gently removed.